-That is a great question.
 Laughter is a powerful connection tool.
 As Sophie Scott's TED talk puts it, part of the evolutionary purpose of laughter is to create social bonding.
-Humor is a great way to become memorable, stand out from the crowd, and leave a positive impression as a likeable and fun person.
+Humor is a great way to become memorable, stand out from the crowd, and leave a positive impression as a likable and fun person.

-Jokes come across as clumsy, scripted, and fake.
+Jokes come across as clumsy, self deprecating, scripted, and fake.
 They can leave the interviewer thinking, “If he made that up, what else is he making up?”
 So, stay away from anything fabricated.
-If you feel compelled to memorize something funny, find a quote or two that might be relevant, and keep them in your back pocket.
+If you feel compelled to memorize something funny, find a quote or two that might be relevant and keep them in your back pocket.

-Sam Horn, the Intrigue Expert, refers to it as “hinge and hook” – capturing a phrase or a story turn, and linking it into your response or observation.
-Yes, this is strategic use of humor.
+Sam Horn, the Intrigue Expert, refers to it as “hinge and hook” – capturing a phrase or a story turn and linking it into your response or observation.
+Yes, this is a strategic use of humor.

 Let's start with an example.

 While interviewing for a job as an accounting manager, I was asked about my ability to collaborate effectively in a high-pressure situation.
 I took the opportunity to weave in some job-interview humor.

 “That is a great question,” I said.
 “I am glad you asked because deadlines and high stakes can quickly turn a working relationship confrontational.
 As an auditor, I am no stranger to having to ask sensitive questions, dig into mistakes that could potentially damage someone's career, and poke around when people are just trying to do their jobs.
 To be effective at what I do, I had to come up with something that would lighten the mood and get me better results.
 I decided that I would bribe my clients…”